VERDICTV2/Team-Drone-A-Charyas-AI-ML-/readme.md

-# Autonomous UAV applications using AI/ML for search and rescue operations
+# Autonomous UAV applications using Deep learning algorithms for search and rescue operations
 # Team Drone-a-Charyas